OriGoldfrydCS/PettyAI/README.md

 };
 ```

-### Integrating Your ML Model

-1. **Replace the Prediction Logic**
-   - Update the `predict_adoption_time` method in `backend.py`
-   - Load your trained model using joblib or your preferred method
-   - Ensure feature vector matches your model's expected input

-2. **Update Feature Engineering**
-   - Modify the `create_feature_vector` method to match your model's features
-   - Update the `feature_columns` list with your model's expected features

----

-## Browser Compatibility

-- Chrome
-- Firefox
-- Safari
-- Edge

----

 ## Data Privacy

-- All data is stored locally in the browser by default
+- All data is saved only in your browser by default
-- No data is sent to external servers unless you configure the backend
+- No data is sent outside unless you use the backend
-- Photo uploads are processed locally
+- Photo uploads stay on your device and are not sent anywhere
-- CSV exports contain only the data you input
+- CSV exports include only the data you entered

----

 ## Road Map

-### ✅ Completed Features

-#### Core Application
-- [x] Multi-step form interface with 6 comprehensive steps
+- [x] Multi-step form with 6 steps
-- [x] Dashboard with real-time statistics and insights
+- [x] Dashboard with live stats and pet cards
-- [x] Interactive pet cards
-- [x] Photo upload system with drag-and-drop
+- [x] Photo uploads with drag-and-drop
-- [x] Local storage persistence for offline functionality
+- [x] Save data locally

-#### Data Management
-- [x] CSV export functionality with "Export CSV" button
+- [x] Export CSV
-- [x] Pet profile creation, editing, and deletion
+- [x] Create, edit, delete pet profiles
-- [x] Prediction confidence scoring system
+- [x] Prediction confidence scores

-#### User Interface
-- [x] Nice design with professional styling
-- [x] Progress indicators and step navigation
-- [x] View All/Show Recent toggle functionality

-### Future Enhancements

-#### Machine Learning Improvements
-- [ ] Real-time model updating based on adoption outcomes
+- [ ] Real-time model updates

-#### Feature Enhancements
-- [ ] Advanced search and filtering capabilities
+- [ ] Advanced search and filters
-- [ ] Multi-language support for international use
+- [ ] Support for multiple languages and currencies

-#### Data Analytics
-- [ ] Detailed analytics dashboard with charts and graphs
+- [ ] Analytics with charts
-- [ ] Adoption success rate tracking over time

-#### Performance Optimization
-- [ ] Optimize model for different regions beyond Malaysia
+- [ ] Better model that supports for other pets and regions

----

 ## Contributing

-To extend the application:
+To help improve the app:
-1. Add new features to the appropriate files
+1. Add new features to the right files
-2. Update the README with new functionality
+2. Update the README with your changes
-3. Test across different browsers and devices
+3. Test the app on different browsers and devices
-4. Ensure responsive design is maintained

----
+4. Make sure the design works well on all screens

 ## License

+>[!IMPORTANT]
-This project is created for educational purposes.
-Please ensure compliance with local data protection regulations when handling pet and adopter information.
+>This project is for learning only.
+>Please follow your local data privacy rules when using pet and adopter information.